lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 provider: azure
 ```

-Then set it also in the corresponding `components` section of the `kind: LambdaStack-cluster` doc.
+Then set it also in the corresponding `components` section of the `kind: lambdastack-cluster` doc.

 ```yaml
   components: